Turgut Alp (fictional character)

 Turgut Alp, also known as Turgut Bey, is a character in the Turkish TV series Diriliş: Ertuğrul and Kuruluş Osman.
-Turgut is portrayed by Turkish actor Cengiz Coşkun (in Diriliş Ertuğrul) and Rüzgar Aksoy (in Kuruluş Osman).
+Turgut is portrayed by Turkish actor Cengiz Coşkun both in Diriliş Ertuğrul and in Kuruluş Osman.
 The character is based on one of the companions of Ertuğrul, the father of Osman I.

 Background

 Turgut was born as the son of Konur Alp, but was soon orphaned after his parents' deaths in unknown circumstances.
 He was later found in a forest by Ertuğrul Bey, along with two other orphans, Bamsı Beyrek and Doğan Alp.
 He was brought to the Kayı tribe and grew up as the adoptive son of Süleyman Şah and Hayme Hatun, and became blood brothers with Bamsı and Doğan.
 He also fell in love with Aykız, the daughter of the Kayı blacksmith Deli Demir, as a child.

 Personality

 Turgut is shown as a brave warrior of the Kayı willing to do anything for his Bey surviving the harshest of times.
 The TRT 1 website states about his character; "A fearsome axe-wielding warrior, Turgut is one of the most skilled alps of the Kayi tribe.
 Although his loyalty is put to the test, he remains a close friend and confidant of Ertugrul."